meyermatt22/TwairBnB/README.md

 # Features

-## Profiles
+## Spots
-* Users can create a Profile
+* Users can create Spots
-* Users can view profiles
+* Users can view all Spots
-* Users can update their Profile
+* Users can update their Spots
-* Users can delete their Profile
+* Users can delete their Spots

-## Posts
+## Spot Search
-* Users can post content
-* Users can read/view all of the posts on FacePamphlet
+* Users can query the spots by name and price per night
-* Users can edit their posts
-* Users can delete their posts
+* Users can display spots that meet their search criteria

-## Comments
+## Reviews
-* Users can publish comments on posts
+* Users can publish reviews on spots (text & stars)
-* Users can read/view all of the comments on a post
+* Users can read/view all of the comments on a spot
-* Users can edit their comments
+* Users can edit their reviews
-* Users can delete their comments

-## Likes
-* Users can like and dislike posts
-* users can read/view all of the likes on a post
-* Users can delete (unlike) their likes on a Post
+* Users can delete their reviews

 ## Bookings
 Logged-in Users can